ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 - The VimTeX documentation, accessed in Vim with `:help vimtex`, is your friend.
   (If for some reason `:help vimtex` comes up empty after a manual installation, you probably haven't generated helptags.
 Run the Vim command `:helptags ALL` after installing VimTeX to generate the VimTeX documentation; see `:help helptags` for background.)

+- Most VimTeX features are enabled by default, and in these cases disabling features is up to the user.
+  Inversely, VimTeX's folding and text formatting features come disabled by default, and it is up to the user to enable them (see `:help g:vimtex_fold_enabled` and `:help g:vimtex_format_enabled`).
-- All VimTeX features are enabled by default, and disabling features is up to the user---disabling and configuring features is described later in this article in the section on [VimTeX's options](#options).
+  Disabling and configuring features is described later in this article in the section on [VimTeX's options](#options).

 - As described in `:help vimtex-tex-flavor`, VimTeX overrides Vim's internal `ftplugin`, i.e. the one in `$VIMRUNTIME/ftplugin`, but respects any user-defined LaTeX configuration in `ftplugin/tex.vim`.